Harshanaxs/wireapps_backend/README.md

 }

-// example route that requires permissions to access app.get('/posts/:id', checkPermissions, (req, res) => {
+// example route that requires permissions to access app.get('/medications/:id', checkPermissions, (req, res) => {
-  // code to fetch and return post with the given ID });
+  // code to fetch and return medication with the given ID });

 // example function to get permissions for a role and resource this can be replace with database and dynamic